 Health Benefits of Brahmi

 Brahmi has been used in traditional Indian medicines for centuries.
 It has enormous health benefits and is a natural home remedy for various conditions.
 It is a powerful brain tonic and helps restore and revitalize cells and nerves in the brain.
 It improves the circulation of blood in the brain and is believed to reduce senility in old people.

 Bacopa monnieri (Brahmi) is an Ayurvedic medicinal plant, known for its memory-enhancing, analgesic, sedative, anxiolytic and antiepileptic properties.
 The Brahmi is also a strong antioxidant, which reduces oxidative stress in the aging brain and helps to reduce amnestic effects.

 Brahmi Health Benefits for the Brain

 According to herbsarespecial.com.au, research on the Brahmi plant identified 2 active molecules called bacoside and A and B. Bacoside A assists in the release of nitric oxide allowing relaxation of the aorta and veins and blood to flow more smoothly through the body and aiding circulation.
 Bacoside B is a protein valued for nourishing nerve cells in the brain.

 In a study conducted by the Central Drug Research Institute, Lucknow, India, forty-six healthy volunteers received Bacopa monnieri extract for 12 weeks and the results showed improved cognitive processing including learning rate and memory consolidation measured by auditory verbal learning test.
 “The Bacopa monieri extract produced significant improvement on mental control, logical memory and paired associated learning during the 12-week drug therapy.”
 (Raghav S, Singh H, Dalal PK, Srivastava J S, Asthana O P. Randomized controlled trial of standardized Bacopa monniera extract in age-associated memory impairment.
 Indian J Psychiatry 2006;48:238-42)

 Brahmi Health Benefits for the Elderly

-Another study was published in ‘The Journal of Alternative and Complementary Medicine’, whose objective was to investigate the effectiveness of Bacopa monnieri Linn. for improvement of memory performance in healthy older persons.
+Another study was published in ‘The Journal of Alternative and Complementary Medicine’, whose objective was to investigate the effectiveness of Bacopa monnieri Linn. for the improvement of memory performance in healthy older persons.
 This was a randomized, double-blind, placebo-controlled trial.
 81 completed the trial.
 Bacopa significantly improved verbal learning, memory acquisition, and retention in healthy older Australians, thus validating previous findings and traditional use.